CHFR-wide/my-site/content/posts/making-a-part-for-the-bocchi-collab/index.md

 ## First half

-Part of what makes me love hiroi so much is the fact that, out of the whole cast, and despite herself, she is the one who actually gives Bocchi the most genuine words of encouragement.
+Part of what makes me love Hiroi so much is the fact that, out of the whole cast, and despite herself, she is the one who actually gives Bocchi the most genuine words of encouragement.
 The street concert they do in episode 6 still is my favourite moment in the entire anime.

 It is worth noting that the tone in BTR can get pretty cynical, you'll quickly notice that most of the main adults are often depicted as dropouts, good-for-nothings, etc...
 And whenever they talk about their life prospects, it often looks very bleak.
 Because of that, I find those moments of encouragement/life advice very heartwarming.